A. A. H. Tuttle

 Anson Akenside Hull Tuttle (1820/1821 – 7 September 1866) was an American tavern keeper, judge and Republican politician.
 Tuttletown, California, was named for him.

-Born in New York (?) or Illinois, he removed to California, where he built a log cabin in 1848 in what would become Tuolumne County.
+He built a log cabin in 1848 in what would become Tuolumne County, California.
 He was a member of the California State Assembly, 1858–59.
 He was Secretary of State of California in 1863.
 In 1866 he was California State Treasurer.

-Tuttle died of lung hemorrhage at the age of 45, while he was visiting Donner Lake to improve his health.
+Tuttle died at the age of 45.
 He is interred in the Sacramento Historic City Cemetery in Sacramento, California.